hoppersroppers/fundamentals/CourseOverview/3-RoppersYourResumeandPortfolioBuilding.md

+# Roppers, Your Resume, and Portfolio Building

-##  While many people take this course to scratch an itch, some people are here so that they can learn the skills required to get a job and make a living in a technical field.
+## <iframe allowfullscreen height="360" src="https://www.youtube.com/embed/XGF_BzUVlEU?wmode=opaque" width="640"></iframe> While many people take this course to scratch an itch, some people are here so that they can learn the skills required to get a job and make a living in a technical field.

 However, in this day and age, knowing is not enough, you have to prove you know things.